-(a) The names of the candidates shall be placed on the first ballot in the order determined by lottery by the candidates or their designees immediately following the close of nominations at the Representative Assembly; on subsequent ballots the order also shall be determined by lottery by the candidates or their designees.
+(a) The names of the candidates shall be placed on the first ballot in the order determined by lottery by the candidates or their designees; on subsequent ballots the order also shallbe determined by lottery by the candidates or their designees.

-The candidates or their designees, no later than thirty (30) minutes after the nomination and acceptance speeches have concluded, shall assemble at a place designated by the chairperson of the Committee on Constitution, Bylaws, and Rules.
+The candidates or their designees shall assemble on a date and time designated by the chairperson of the Committee on Constitution, Bylaws, and Rules.
 The lottery shall be held under the supervision of the chairperson of the Elections Committee and in the presence of the chairperson of the Committee on Constitution, Bylaws, and Rules or designee.